JEFworks-Lab/STalign/README.md

 # Important note
 This is a work in progress!

-The notebook which was used for merfish to merfish alignment, more_slices_v01_loop.ipynb.
+The notebook which was used for allen to merfish alignment, more_slices_v01_loop.ipynb.

 The notebooks with higher version numbers are trying to estimate the contrast of each structure individually.
 We never finalized this.